wstszx/edge-scanner/README.md

 EV = expected value based on historical probability of landing in the gap.

-NFL key numbers (3, 7) significantly boost probability for spread middles.
+NFL key numbers (3, 7) significantly boost probability for spread middles — these margins occur more often due to field goals and touchdowns.

 Middles lose small amounts most of the time and win big occasionally — positive EV over many bets, but high variance on any single bet.

+### +EV

+Edge = how much better the soft book odds are compared to sharp book fair value.

+Sharp books (Pinnacle) have tight lines with minimal vig (~2%).
+When soft books offer better odds than the sharp-implied fair price, that's a +EV bet.

+Kelly staking helps size bets based on edge — quarter Kelly recommended to reduce variance.

 ## Configuration